After Fed turn, Europe faces stimulus question

 FRANKFURT, Germany (AP) — The European Central Bank is weighing what to do about growth worries and sluggish inflation, just two days after the U.S. Federal Reserve opened the door to more stimulus.

-Speculation that how the bank could act to boost the economy has grown as market expectations for inflation have sagged, a sign of growing pessimism about the economy.
+Speculation has grown that the bank could act to boost the economy against a background of sagging market expectations for inflation, a sign of growing pessimism about growth.

 Both the ECB and the Fed have paused efforts to withdraw stimulus deployed in the wake of the Great Recession and global financial crisis.
 Worries about the global economy are now raising expectations that the Fed could actually cut interest rates as its next step.